 Pfizer has also started studying the efficacy and safety of the vaccine in children as young as 2 years old.
 So far from this study, there have been no reports of serious side effects or other issues.
 Moderna also has an ongoing study in children ages 12-17, and has expanded its research to include children as young as 6 months of age.

 You can rest assured knowing these vaccines have undergone — and continue to undergo — rigorous testing, as all vaccines do before being made available to the public.
-If you have any concerns about whether you should get your child vaccinated when the time comes, talk to your pediatrician.
+If you have any concerns about whether you should get your child vaccinated, talk to your pediatrician.

 Why is it important for kids to get the vaccine?